Brazil Naturals: Tradition and Innovation

 But some Brazil manufacturers are intending to “press the industry forward,” as it ends up.
 And some roasters have started to take them up on it.
 Of the 8 top-rated coffees that complete this month’s evaluations, five play definitive but subtle variations on Brazil natural processing that expand the style in ways both distinctive and delicious.
 Two others amongst the 8 represent Brazil’s special gift to processing approach, the pulped natural.
 Only one embodies the custom of the traditional Brazil natural, though it embodies it especially well.

-In the natural recipe, naturally, the beans or seeds stay encased inside the whole fruit all the recipe from choosing to drying.
+In the natural method, naturally, the beans or seeds stay encased inside the whole fruit all the recipe from choosing to drying.
 Nevertheless, with 5 of the samples we checked for this report, the whole fruit went through an unconventional fermentation action before being infected dry.

 Whole-Fruit Fermentation as Sensory Game-Changer